DaluS/CHIMES/README.md

 ### Sharing with the community : first pull request
 1. Create a branch on your git
-2. Put your model file in the `pygemmes` folder
+2. Put your model file in the `CHIMES` folder
 3. Push your branch
 4. Do a pull request explaining what you've put inside your model (you can do generalisation directly if you want and avoid the multiple pull request)